John M. Coffee: Election

-Coffee was elected to the U.S. House of Representatives in 1936 as a Democrat and served in Seventy-fifth and to the four succeeding Congresses (January 3, 1937 – January 3, 1947).
+Coffee was elected to the U.S. House of Representatives in 1936 as a Washington Commonwealth Federation-endorsed Democrat and served in Seventy-fifth and to the four succeeding Congresses (January 3, 1937 – January 3, 1947).

 On August 13, 1937, Rep. Coffee introduced a bill to create a permanent Federal Bureau of Fine Arts with six departments: theatre, dance, music, literature, graphic and plastic arts, and architecture and decoration.
 A similar bill was introduced in the Senate by Florida Senator Claude Pepper.
 Opera singer Lawrence Tibbett chaired a citizens' committee promoting the bill, which was supported by Robert Montgomery, Theodore Dreiser, Lillian Gish, Martha Graham, Rockwell Kent, Hendrik Willem van Loon, and Sherwood Anderson, among others.
 Frank Lloyd Wright also supported the bill.
 The bill was opposed by sculptor Gutzon Borglum and composer Walter Damrosch.
 The Fine Arts Federation of New York called the bill an attempt to unionize artists, warning that it would sap their creative spirit, and the advent of World War II led to its abandonment.

+In 1945, Coffee wrote an article titled "Stop the Spanish Atomic Bomb!" published in The Nation and the Daily Worker calling for a "complete diplomatic and commercial break" with Francoist Spain.

 In 1946 it was revealed during the Garsson/May investigation that Coffee had accepted a $2500 check from a Tacoma contractor in 1941 and failed to list it as a campaign contribution.
 Coffee promised not to accept such gifts in the future.

 Coffee was an unsuccessful candidate for reelection in 1946 to the Eightieth Congress when he was defeated by Republican Thor Tollefson.
 Coffee would also run losing races in 1950 for the Eighty-second Congress and in 1958 to the Eighty-sixth Congress.